Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

-\paragraph*{Policy implications} By comparing the graphs in \Cref{fig:optZSIR}, we first remark that the shape of the optimal indexation parameter rate $Z$ remains the same, regardless of the simulation and the value of $Z_{\rm max}$.
-The control takes the most negative value possible ($-Z_{\rm max}$) for about $20$ days, then increases almost instantaneously to reach the maximum value $Z_{\rm max}$, before slowly decreasing to $0$.
+\textbf{Policy implications.} We first remark in \Cref{fig:optZSIR} that the shape of the optimal indexation parameter rate $Z$ remains the same, regardless of the simulation and the value of $Z_{\rm max}$.
+More importantly, we will see that the paths of the optimal transmission rate associated to different $Z_{\rm max}$, are almost superposed.
+As a consequence, and as previously exhibited in \Cref{fig:optISIR}, the value of $Z_{\rm max}$ has a minor impact on the trajectories of $I$ itself.
+On the shape of the control $Z$, we remark that it first takes the most negative value possible ($-Z_{\rm max}$) for about $20$ days, then increases almost instantaneously to reach the maximum value $Z_{\rm max}$, before slowly decreasing to $0$.
 Therefore, the optimal tax scheme set by the government is as follows.
-First, at the beginning of the epidemic, it seems optimal to give to the population a compensation (corresponding to a negative tax) as maximal as possible, by setting $Z = -Z_{\rm max}$.
-Though this may be a numerical artefact, given that the initial values of $I$ and its variations are extremely low, the fact that the same phenomenon appeared in virtually all our simulations tends to show that it is actually significant.
-We interpret this as a the government anticipating the negative consequences of the lockdown policy by immediately providing monetary relief to the population.
+First, at the beginning of the epidemic, it seems optimal to give to the population a compensation as high as possible, by setting $Z = -Z_{\rm max}$.
+Though this may be a numerical artefact, the fact that this appeared in all our simulations tends to show that it is actually significant.
+We interpret this as the government anticipating the negative consequences of the lockdown policy by immediately providing monetary relief to the population.
 This is exactly what happened in several countries, for instance in the USA with stimulus checks sent to every citizen, and our model endogenously reproduces this aspect.
-Policy--wise, it also shows that maximum efficiency for such stimulus packages is attained when they are provided to the population as early as possible.
-After this initial phase, when the epidemic spreads among the population, the government suddenly increases $Z$, so that the tax becomes positive and is in fact maximum, in order to deter people from interacting.
+Policy-wise, it shows that maximum efficiency for such packages is attained when they are provided to the population as early as possible.